 College financing beyond FAFSA

-It’s college application time.
-Seniors in high schools all over the U.S. are gathering paperwork, grades and writing essays.
-They’re doing loads of online research to find and/or confirm their top schools for their applications.
-You’re looking at how to pay for it all.
-Here’s a handy guide to help you find more about other types of financial aid that FAFSA doesn’t include.
+It’s graduation time.
+Seniors in high schools all over the U.S. are soon moving on to higher education.
+Everyone is looking at filing their FAFSA.
+And you’re looking at how to pay for it all.
+Here’s a handy guide to help you find more about other types of college financing that FAFSA doesn’t include.

 If this is the first time going through the process, we feel you.
 You’re getting that feeling of trepidation, wondering where your kids will be six months from now.
 Will they get into their school of choice?
 Will they be able to foot the bill on their own?
 Or with some help from you?
 If not, do you think they will still be able to attend that school of their choice, with financial aid, grants and scholarships?